• Home

 It has a very strong acidic taste.
 It’s a common ingredient in Southeast Asian cuisine.
 It is also used in certain parts of India.

-It’s low on the glycemic index (35) and is rich in minerals such as iron, sulfur, potassium, zinc, phosphorus, manganese and boron.
+It’s low on the glycemic index (35) and is rich in minerals such as iron, sulfur, potassium, zinc, phosphorus, manganese, and boron.

-It also contains all of the 9 amino acids, which are the building blocks of protein; a key component of healthy hair.
+Coconut vinegar also contains all of the 9 amino acids, which are the building blocks of protein; a key component of healthy hair.

-Coconut Aminos
+4. Coconut Aminos

 coconut-secret-raw-coconut-aminos